triopathsessions-DDD/SathyaSree-Portfolio/README.md

 ## Author

-**Sathyasree**
+**SathyaSree Papabathina**

-Portfolio website developed as a professional personal portfolio project.
+Personal portfolio website developed and maintained as part of TRIOPATH Careers.